The Thompson Memorial Chapel is located at 860 Main Street.

 Weddings that take place at the Jewish Religious Center are those where both participants are Jewish.

 Because the Thompson Memorial Chapel and the Jewish Religious Center are sacred spaces, weddings taking place in either building must be religious ceremonies.
-We are happy to suggest other locations for secular ceremonies.

 When we receive your inquiry, if your chosen date is available, we make note of the inquiry on our calendar and send these information sheets, including a reservation form, to you.
 We ask that you complete and return the form as soon as possible to secure your reservation.